 SINGAPORE – A HIGH-DENSITY CITY WITH SPORTING CHARACTERS

 Over the past 25 years a network of paved trails lined with plantings and ornamental trees has been gradually laid out across much of the city-state of Singapore, providing structural links between its city parks.
-These so-called park connectors, which are typically located along water canals and green buffer zones, serve as convenient recreational zones for joggers, walkers, cyclists and inline-skaters.
+These so-called park connectors, which are typically located along water canals, rivers and parkland areas, serve as convenient recreational zones for joggers, walkers, cyclists and inline-skaters.
 At present, Singapore provides its residents with an impressively large number of approximately 65 park connectors, reaching a total length of 300 kilometres of free-of-charge recreational space.

 The so-called park connectors are fairly popular with local joggers, walkers, recreational cyclists and bicycle commuters.